vtex/faststore/docs/components-architecture.md

-# Conditions of satisfaction for a ui component
+# Conditions of satisfaction for the components on the UI package

 ## Data Attributes for styling